emil-genov/portfolio/industria/zignal-server-admin.md

 layout: project
 timespan: Aug 2008 - Apr 2009
 id: 10
+role: Senior Software Developer
+excerpt: ZIGNAL server is an IPTV middleware used in several triple play operators in UK, Ireland and USA, some of the US university campus networks, and in hotels chains.
+Admin interface is used for creating and managing all ZIGNAL system objects.
 ---
 ZIGNAL server is an IPTV middleware used in several triple play operators in UK, Ireland and USA, some of the US university campus networks, and in hotels chains.
 Provides TV and radio programs with full Electronic Program Guide (EPG), Video on demand (VoD) with advanced movie catalogue and search, applications and games on demand, and various information ­such as weather and traffic data.